 |Summer||19th Century Literature|

 An overview and study of a selection of 19th century works and their context.

 Transition activities with Wadham English Department.

 Pupils create their own spy persona and then engage in a range of missions.
 Writing tasks include information, instructions, persuasion, diary and storyboard.
-There are also speaking and listening tasks.
+This culminates in a speaking and listening task.